07kshitij/kshitij_07/README.md

 > Feel free to suggest some better name :p

 The Blog has been made on **Python's** Web-Development Framework **Django**, which I recently learned at [Django Girls Tutorial](https://tutorial.djangogirls.org/en/).
-This coupled with its extension tutorial and the fascination to learn more of decorartion (read HTML and CSS) led to the origin of the idea of the blog.
+This, coupled with its extension tutorial and the fascination to learn more decoration (read HTML and CSS) led to the origin of the idea of this blog.

 The basic articles I intend to manage on the blog are :
 - Competitive Programming